darajnish/twitterdrasta/README.md

 * Forward all recent tweets from a public Twitter handle to a Telegram channel
 * Auto rollback to update tweets from the last tweet, if the bot was down for a few hours
 * Can dig and update last N no of tweets or even all possible tweets
-* Rate limit handled protection on twitter and Telegram APIs
+* Rate limit handled protection on Twitter and Telegram API
 * [Heroku](https://www.heroku.com/) dynos compatible
+* Support for custom tweet formatting over telegram

 ## Requirements